Physicist91/systems-identification/capstone_report.md

 - Would the intended audience of your project be able to understand your analysis, methods, and results?
 - Have you properly proof-read your project report to assure there are minimal grammatical and spelling mistakes?
 - Is the code that implements your solution easily readable and properly commented?
-- Does the code execute without error and produce results similar to those reported?